The Toro TRX Trenchers Models 22972, 22983 and 22984

 The Toro TRX trenchers are top notch compact track driven trenchers.
 The track design is easy on existing turf and its low center of gravity increase stability on hills.
 Even though they are easy on the grass the dedicated drive pumps give this machine the power necessary to drive through loose sand and mud.
 The controls are very easy to use allowing operators to trench and drive backwards with one hand and adjust boom depth with the other.
 These walk behind trenchers use three hydraulic pumps that send the necessary power to where it needs to go.
 One pump controls one track, the second pump controls the other track and the third pump controls the cutting chain.

 The Toro TRX trencher models have some differences but also have things in common.
-All the trenchers have a max speed of 3.1 mph in forward and 1.5 mph in reverse.
-All the models come standard with a hydraulic oil cooler.
+All the models are less then 36 inches wide and come standard with a hydraulic oil cooler.
 A 24, 36 or 48 inch boom can be used on any of these models and chain options of soil teeth, rock teeth, combination rock and soil, shark teeth and bullet style are available.
-An easy loading custom trailer is also available for these trenchers.
+An easy loading custom trailer is available for these trenchers as well as a backfill blade to push the trencher spoils back in the trench.
 Call Trey Willis at 703 919 5291 for more information on purchasing.